joonhocho/underscore-node/README.md

 What is Underscore for Node.js
 ==============================

-[Underscore for Node.js][1] without cross-browser checks.
+[Underscore.js for Node.js][1] without cross-browser checks.

-This is a ported version of [Underscore][2] targeted for Node.js on V8 JavaScript Engine.
+This is a ported version of [Underscore.js][2] targeted for Node.js on V8 JavaScript Engine.

 Its purpose is to have the exactly same APIs and functionalities but with better perfomance and smaller code size.